stac-utils/stac-task/README.md

 - [Development](#development)
 - [Contributing](#contributing)

-This Python library consists of the Task class, which is used to create custom tasks based on a "STAC In, STAC Out" approach.
+This Python library consists of a Task class and Payload class.
+The Task class is used to create custom tasks based on a "STAC In, STAC Out" approach.
 The Task class acts as wrapper around custom code and provides several convenience methods for modifying STAC Items, creating derived Items, and providing a CLI.

-This library is based on a [branch of cirrus-lib](https://github.com/cirrus-geo/cirrus-lib/tree/features/task-class) except aims to be more generic.
+The Payload class provides input payload validation and structured access to payload components.

 ## Quickstart for Creating New Tasks